Tiberias

 Tiberias was founded around 20 CE by Herod Antipas and was named after Roman emperor Tiberius.
 It became a major political and religious hub of the Jews in the Land of Israel after the destruction of Jerusalem and the desolation of Judea during the Jewish–Roman wars.
 From the time of the second through the tenth centuries CE, Tiberias was the largest Jewish city in Galilee, and much of the Mishna and the Jerusalem Talmud were compiled there.
-Tiberias flourished during the Early Muslim period, when it served as the capital of Jund al-Urdunn and became a multi-cultural trading center.
-The city declined in importance over time due to earthquake damage and foreign incursions.
-After the Galilee earthquake of 1837 the city was rebuilt and grew steadily following the First Jewish Aliyah in the 1880s.
+Tiberias flourished during the Early Muslim period (c.
+7th–10th centuries CE), when it served as the capital of Jund al-Urdunn and became a multi-cultural trading center.
+The city's importance declined in some periods due to earthquake damage and foreign incursions.
+After the Galilee earthquake of 1837, the city was rebuilt and grew steadily following the First Jewish Aliyah in the 1880s.

-In early modern times, Tiberias was a mixed city; under British rule it had a majority Jewish population, but with a significant Arab community.
+During the Ottoman period, Tiberias had a predominantly Muslim population in the early centuries, while from the late Ottoman period, the city became increasingly mixed and at times, had a Jewish majority or plurality.
+By the late Ottoman and early British Mandate period, it remained a mixed city with significant Jewish, Muslim, and Christian population.
+By the late Mandatory Palestine period, it had a majority Jewish population, but with a significant Arab community.
 During the 1947–1948 civil war in Mandatory Palestine, fighting broke out between the Jewish residents of Tiberias and its Palestinian Arab minority.
 As the Haganah took over, British troops evacuated the entire Palestinian Arab population; they were refused reentry after the war, such that today the city has an almost exclusively Jewish population.
 After the war ended, the new Israeli authorities destroyed the Old City of Tiberias.
 A large number of Jewish immigrants to Israel subsequently settled in Tiberias.

 Today, Tiberias is an important tourist center due to its proximity to the Sea of Galilee and religious sanctity to Judaism and Christianity.
 The city also serves as a regional industrial and commercial center.
 Its immediate neighbour to the south, Hammat Tiberias, which is now part of modern Tiberias, has been known for its hot springs, believed to cure skin and other ailments, for some two thousand years.